Peter Schantz

 Schantz was involved as expert at the Swedish National Institute of Public Health (2009–2013), and was advisor for WHO in the development of the WHO Health Economic Assessment Tool (HEAT) for cycling and walking.

 Schantz has taken several initiatives in the cultural sphere.
 One of them is the sculpture at the place where the Royal Central Institute of Gymnastics, created by Per Henrik Ling, was placed in Stockholm, Sweden, between 1813 and 1944.

-He was also one of the initiators of a process leading to the establishment of the first national urban park in Sweden, i.e. the one in Greater Stockholm.
+He was also one of the initiators of a process leading to the establishment of the first national urban park in Sweden, i.e. the Royal National City Park in Greater Stockholm.

-In 2016 he was awarded the prize of Samfundet S:t Erik.
+In 2016 he was awarded the prize of Samfundet S:t Erik, and in 2024 he received the Great Scientific Prize from The Swedish Central Association for the Promotion of Sport.